SagefulSolutions/WVCC/roadmap.md

 December 2017
 ----------------

+* Have 2 full nodes running and forging
 * Have 25 people holding WVCC balances
 * Have 10 people listed in the directory accepting WVCC for something